jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Brood hatches.
 Larvae eat.
 Larvae grow.

-Most insects fly toward light.
+Some insects fly toward light.
 Some turn toward scent.
-Some have red eyes.
-Insects find flowers.
+Some have red-eyes.
+Red-eye all find flowers.
 Insects mate.

 More broods.
 More generations.
 We find flowers.
 Nectar is abundant.
 Energy high.
 We survive.

 Brood hatches.
 Larvae eat.
 Larvae grow.
-More have red eyes.
+More have red-eyes.
 We are many.
 We are the brood.

 More generations.
-All have red eyes.
+All have red-eyes.

 Many flowers.
 Air is thick.
 Oxygen is rich.